jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_format_set_underline.rs - Demonstrates setting underline properties
   for a format.

+* doc_workbook_add_worksheet.rs - Demonstrates creating adding worksheets
+  to a workbook.

+* doc_workbook_new.rs - Demonstrates creating a simple workbook, with one unused worksheet.

 * doc_worksheet_set_column_format.rs - Demonstrates setting the format for
   a column in Excel.